jmbelvar81/jmbelvar.github.io/index.md

 ### What's this site exactly?!

-This is a place where I will reference my projects, write about my technology interests, works and maybe much more.
+A place where read about technology, especially automation, cloud, hardware, and DevOps related.

+Sometimes referencing my projects and works.

-I hope that you enjoy it :-)
+I hope that you enjoy it :smile:

 ### Contact

-If you want talk to me about the content of this humble site, propose ideas for project that you would like see here or collaborate in the described projects.
-Please, feels free to contact me at this Github account.
+Please!!, Feels free to contact me on this GitHub Account.

+All your thinking, ideas, and suggestions will be welcome.

 Thank you in advance for your messages and commentaries!